BIDDER TERMS & CONDITIONS

 (e) Any invoice remaining open after fourteen (14) calendar days of an Auction will be charged interest at a rate no less than (i) 1.5% per month, or (ii) available under present law, beginning on the fifteenth (15th) calendar day until such invoice is paid in full.

-(f) If any invoice is not fully paid 30 calendar days following the date when the Bidder successfully bid on an item, the company is entitled to:
+(f) If any invoice is not fully paid 30 calendar days following the date when the Bidder successfully bid on an item, the company is entitled to

 (i) cancel the sale of the lot or lots.
-The lots will be subject to resale or return to original Consignor.
+The lots will be subject to resale or return to the original Consignor.

 (ii) charge you late fees in accordance with the interest rate detailed above in Section 2 (e).